thekevinscott/thekevinscott/src/pages/dealing-with-image-data/index.md

 > There's the joke that 80 percent of data science is cleaning the data and 20 percent is complaining about cleaning the data ... data cleaning is a much higher proportion of data science than an outsider would expect.
 Actually training models is typically a relatively small proportion (less than 10 percent) of what a machine learner or data scientist does.
 \- [Anthony Goldbloom, CEO of Kaggle](https://www.theverge.com/2017/11/1/16589246/machine-learning-data-science-dirty-data-kaggle-survey-2017)

-Having a strong handle over how to manipulate data in Javascript is crucial in order to effectively use JavaScript for machine learning.
+Knowing how to manipulate data is an important step in using JavaScript for machine learning.

-Manipulating data helps us understanding it, slice it, visualize it, look at it in different ways, and engineering new features.
-I wrote [an article about that previously](/common-patterns-for-analyzing-data/).

 This article will take the [MNIST example for Tensorflow.js 0.11.1](https://github.com/tensorflow/tfjs-examples/blob/master/mnist/data.js) and walk through the code handling the data loading.

 # MNIST example